Sylius/Sylius/UPGRADE-1.13.md

 1. Class `Sylius\Bundle\ProductBundle\Form\Type\ProductOptionChoiceType` has been deprecated.
    Use `Sylius\Bundle\ProductBundle\Form\Type\ProductOptionAutocompleteType` instead.

-1. Using `parentId` query parameter to generate the slug in `Sylius\Bundle\TaxonomyBundle\Controller\TaxonSlugController` has been deprecated.
+1. Using `parentId` query parameter to generate slug in `Sylius\Bundle\TaxonomyBundle\Controller\TaxonSlugController` has been deprecated.
    Use the `parentCode` query parameter instead.

 1. Starting with Sylius 1.13, the `SyliusPriceHistoryPlugin` is included.